AlizaMedicalImaging/MDCM/DICOM/README.txt

 5.
 xsltproc DefaultDicts.xsl Part6.xml > mdcmDefaultDicts.cxx

-removed duplicated entries (0x7fe0,0x0010), (0x7fe0,0x0020), (0x7fe0,0x0030), (0x7fe0, 0x0040)
+removed retired duplicated entries (0x7fe0,0x0010), (0x7fe0,0x0020), (0x7fe0,0x0030), (0x7fe0, 0x0040)
+removed { 0x1010,0x0000,VR::US,VM::VM1_n,"Zonal Map","ZonalMap",true }, retired, possible conflict with group length

+Some attributes will fail:

+Problem with element:(0028,04x0)
+Problem with element:(0028,04x1)
+Problem with element:(0028,04x2)
+Problem with element:(0028,04x3)
+Problem with element:(0028,08x0)
+Problem with element:(0028,08x2)
+Problem with element:(0028,08x3)
+Problem with element:(0028,08x4)
+Problem with element:(0028,08x8)
+Problem with element:(1000,xxx0)
+Problem with element:(1000,xxx1)
+Problem with element:(1000,xxx2)
+Problem with element:(1000,xxx3)
+Problem with element:(1000,xxx4)
+Problem with element:(1000,xxx5)

+It is low priority, they are retired and there will be issues, conficts and 1000s useless entries.
+TODO.

 UIDs
 ----

 xsltproc UIDToTemp.xsl Part6.xml > tmp.cxx

+Recommended: diff 'UIDsStrings' array and add new UIDs to mdcmUIDs.h/.cxx, it is easy.
+Otherwise re-create private entries and change
 Retired -> Retired0
 Retired -> Retired1
 12leadECGWaveformStorage -> ECG12leadWaveformStorage

-Recommended: diff 'UIDsStrings' and add new UIDs to mdcmUIDs.h/.cxx, it is much easier, otherwise caution with private entries.